Camp Koinonia is an outdoor education program for 150 children ages 7-21 who have multiple disabilities.

 - Email: email@example.com

-The program is offered through the Recreation and Leisure Studies Program in the Department of Kinesiology, Sport Managment, and Therapeutic Recreation at the University of Tennessee, Knoxville.
+The program is offered through the Therapeutic Recreaton Program in the Department of Kinesiology, Recreation, and Sport Studies at the University of Tennessee, Knoxville.
 College students from a variety of academic programs participate in the course, especially in Therapeutic Recreation, Special Education, Child and Family Studies, and Psychology.
 This 14 week course is devoted to facilitating the students’ understanding of working with children with disabilities before actually conducting the week long Camp Koinonia experience.

 The campers at Camp Koinonia come from a variety of special education programs and schools in Knox, Blount, and Anderson counties.
 The age ranges from 7-21 and the program is primarily geared toward those who do not normally have the opportunity to attend these types of programs.
-Disabilities include Down Syndrome, autism, muscular dystrophy, spina bifida, developmental delay, cerebral palsy, and others.
+Disabilities include Down syndrome, autism, muscular dystrophy, spina bifida, developmental delays, cerebral palsy, and others.

 The Clyde M. York, 4-H Training Center is an accessible facility located in Crossville, TN.
 Cabins include bunk beds, showers, and restroom facilities.